 We manufacture and supply pipe gaskets, otherwise known as flange gaskets, in a range of materials.
-We hold dedicated tooling for the majority of standard sizes and tables, and can also manufacture special or one-offs to your own measurements and specifications.
-If you cannot find the information that youre looking for here, or wish to place an order then please contact us.
-The prices of pipe gaskets depend upon volume, material, and thickness, so please contact us for a quotation.
+We hold dedicated tooling for the majority of standard sizes and tables and can manufacture special or one-offs to your own measurements and specifications.
+If you can’t find the information you’re looking for here, or wish to place an order then please contact us.
+The prices of pipe gaskets depend upon volume, material and thickness so please contact us for a quotation.

 Different Types of Pipe Gaskets